Khan/perseus/README.md

 ### Updating Dependencies

-If you want to use another library in Perseus (e.g. Wonder Blocks), you will need up update the dependencies.
+If you want to use another library in Perseus, you will need up update the dependencies.
+Use `peerDependencies` for dependencies that webapp is already using, such as Wonder Blocks or React.

 1. `cd` into to the package in which you would like to update the dependency.
 ```
 cd packages/[package-name]